 This project aims to be a low cost source of sustainable transport, by recycling donated or unused bikes which might otherwise end up going to landfill.
 In addition, we'll act as a hub for people to either act as a volunteer to help work on the bikes or simply learn valuable skills to help them maintain their own bikes.
-Longer term we also want to provide training to teach people how to ride a bike in a confident way.
+Longer term we also want to provide training to teach people how to ride a bike on the road in a confident way.
 The money raised will be be used to buy the most commonly needed bike parts such as brake & gear cables, brake pads, inner tubes and tyres, as well as additional tools.
 In addition, it would also cover public liability insurance in respect of volunteers and the training provided to the public.

 What we'll deliver: